kgh-85/cytoShapeNet/README.md

 * Execute the numbered BAT files in the root folder starting with `0_install_prerequisites.bat`.
 (Steps 1 and 2 are optional)

 ### Detailed information
-* `0_install_prerequisites.bat` - Executing this BAT file will automatically install the required `VC_redist.x64.exe` from `/lib`.
-The portable python in `/bin/python-3.7.7.amd64` is automatically used to install all required supplementary packages.
+* `0_install_prerequisites.bat` - Executing this BAT file will automatically install all required supplementary packages for the portable python in `/bin/python-3.7.7.amd64`.

 * `1_OPTIONAL_data_download.bat` - To keep the required space on GitHub as low as possible, we provide the fully processed data represented by the DAT files in the `/data` folder.
 Executing this BAT files enables the automatic download of the whole raw dataset (TIF files).